Geology Museum in Radein

 How to get there

-Starting from Ora or Egna, take the state or provincial road to Val di Fiemme as far as Fontanefredde.
-After leaving the village, after a few hundred metres, you will see a junction on the left for Redagno di Sopra.
-Continue on to Redagno.
-The car park is located near the church.
+From Ora or Egna, take the state or provincial road towards Val di Fiemme as far as Fontanefredde.
+After leaving the village, you will find a junction on the left leading to Redagno di Sopra.
+Continue on to Redagno; the car park is located near the church.

 Redagno Geological Museum